-A joint funeral plan is a single funeral plan placed in two names.
+A joint funeral plan is simply a single funeral plan placed in two names.
 This means it can be used by either person for the first or second death.
-It’s important to remember that joint funeral plans only cover one funeral, so you’d still need to pay for the other person.
+However, it’s important to remember that joint funeral plans only cover one funeral, so you’d still need to pay for the other person.

-For example if you don’t like the thought of your surviving partner arranging your funeral and have money in savings your family could use for the second death, then you may want to use your joint funeral plan for the funeral services of the first person to die.
+If you don’t like the thought of your surviving partner arranging your funeral and have money in savings your family could use for the second death, then you may want to use a joint funeral plan to help with the funeral services of the first person to die.

-If however you feel your partner could cope but hate the thought of your children arranging and paying for a funeral, then you may want to use your joint plan for the funeral services of the second person to die.
+If however you feel your partner could cope but hate the thought of your children arranging and paying for a funeral, then you may want to use a joint funeral plan for the funeral services of the second person to die.

 Putting money to one side for a minute, there is also the emotional value a funeral plan can offer.
 Losing a relative is upsetting enough without having to go through the difficult and often upsetting process of arranging a funeral.
-A prepaid funeral plan can ease that burden from the family as all arrangements have already been made.
+A prepaid funeral plan can ease some of the burden on the family as all the arrangements included in your plan have already been agreed.
 In a nutshell, its one less thing for them to think about.

-So if you are considering getting a funeral plan for you and your significant other, weigh up the options to see if it is worth forking out for the two of you with the hope of easing the burden from your family and saving money, or choosing a joint funeral plan that will pay for just one funeral service.
-At the end of the day, it all depends on your personal circumstances but it’s always good to know you have a choice isn’t it.
+So if you are considering getting a funeral plan for you and your partner, weigh up the options carefully to see whether having individual funeral plans, to help with both your funerals, or a joint funeral plan to help with one makes most sense.
+At the end of the day, it all depends on your personal circumstances and what you can afford, but it’s always good to know you have a choice isn’t it?